thibo24/donaso/README.md

 samples, guidance on mobile development, and a full API reference.

-Config of gg maps api :
+Config of google maps api :
-you must register on goolge maps to get an api keys. you create a new applications then you create a new project we only needs google maps basic fonctionality so its should be free.
+you must register on google maps to get an api keys. you create a new application then you create a new project we only need google maps basic fonctionalities so it should be free.

 Database
 as a database we used Mangodb